Chelsea Clinton Welcomes Third Child, Jasper Clinton Mezvinsky

 — Hillary Clinton (@HillaryClinton) July 22, 2019

-The former first lady and Clinton’s father, former President Bill Clinton, were reportedly looking forward to the birth of their third grandson, per a US Weekly report.
+The former president and first lady were reportedly looking forward to the birth of their third grandchild, per a US Weekly report.

-Chelsea is the only child of the former president and first lady, who called the White House home from 1993 to 2001.
+Chelsea is an only child, and her family called the White House home from 1993 to 2001.

 The former first daughter married investor Marc Mezvinsky in 2010, and the couple began having children in 2014, per CNN.
 Clinton shared the news of her third pregnancy on Twitter in January.
 Her second child, son Aidan, was born in 2016.